MY INTEREST FOR ENVIRONMENTAL MICROBIOLOGY

 PhD researcher

-My PhD is part of the Doctoral Degree Programme in Process and Environmental Engineering in the Water Resources and Environmental Engineering faculty of the University of Oulu in Finland.
+My PhD is part of the Doctoral Degree Programme in the Water Resources and Environmental Engineering faculty of the University of Oulu in Finland.

 2018-2020

-I majored in Genetics with 126 ECTS.
+I majored in Genetics (126 ECTS).
 I also enrolled myself in subjects, such as Entrepreneurship for Sustainability, Recycling of Bioproducts or Introduction to Data Visualization.

 2016-2017